Mardi Gras is back this year and we are excited to share some great ways that you can celebrate from anywhere.

 Decorate a mask.

 We have found some free templates that can be used to get you started.
 Mask decorating is a great project for kids (and adults) of all ages.
-You can simply color a mask or add bits of flair.
+You can simply color a mask or add bits of flair such as sequins and feathers.
 To hold the mask in place either use a piece of string or elastic (left over from your Covid mask making).
 For another look try taping a chopstick or straw to the side of the mask to be used as a handle.

 Celebrate with King Cake